santiagocoronel/mozpertest/README.md

 Hello, this is a repository of an android aplication to show an employee list. (it's a challenge).

-This application was make this diferents tecnologies and technicles:
+This application was make with diferents tecnologies and technicles:

 Android Native.
 MVVM Architecture.